YellowO2/ai-task-agent/README.md

 The system has two core functions:
 1.  **Automated Email Parser:** It actively monitors my Gmail, uses an LLM (Gemini flash 2.5) to identify actionable tasks, and automatically adds them to my central task list in Google Sheets.
-2.  **Interactive Telegram Bot:** It provides a conversational interface (powered by GPT-4o) for me to manage my tasks (CRUD).
+2.  **Interactive Telegram Bot:** It provides a conversation interface (powered by GPT-4o) for me to manage my tasks (supports CRUD).
 Importantly, it provides the todo list in sorted priority based on a formula that weighs both importance and urgency.

 ![Diagram](assets/architecture.png)